 • Training or hiring new staff members

-These items might be smaller than the platform itself, but they are no less important.
-For instance, the staffing issues described above could derail a project, no matter how sophisticated the software.
+These items might be less expensive than the platform itself, but they are no less important.
+For instance, staffing issues could derail a project, no matter how sophisticated the software.

 BIM Software Success